ashutoshrishi/hunspell-hs/README.md

 [![Build Status](https://travis-ci.com/ashutoshrishi/hunspell-hs.svg?branch=master)](https://travis-ci.com/ashutoshrishi/hunspell-hs)

 Haskell bindings for Hunspell with thread-safety in mind.
-The goal was to be able to use hunspell as an API in other project.
+The goal was to be able to serve hunspell as an API in a webserver.

 Takes inspiration from the Golang bindings: https://github.com/akhenakh/hunspellgo

+Please refer to the module description for `Language.Hunspell` on Hackage for more information.

 # Installation